L4igi/PlatformFighterGodot/README.md

 This is a passion project to better understand the mechanics behind one of my favourit game franchises.
 I really had fun working on all of it and hope to keep on improving the existing codebase.

+The game in its current State can be tried here: https://l4igi.itch.io/platform-fighter